mustafa-cpu-pr/NTT-Data/README.md

 - **Enhanced Backup Solutions**: Implement version control within MongoDB backups for easier point-in-time recovery.
 - **Advanced Voice Recognition Features**: Integrate language options and natural language processing for enhanced accuracy and usability in the voice recognition module.

-## Intern
+## Internship Mentor

 - **Mustafa** - Intern Developer and Contributor

 ---

-This README provides an overview of the tasks and technologies used during my internship at NTT Data, detailing project functionalities and my contributions toward creating automated, user-friendly solutions.
+This README provides an overview of the tasks and technologies used during my internship at NTT Data, detailing project functionalities and my contributions toward creating automated, user-friendly solutions, along with my acquired knowledge of the SimpliCloud platform.